MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-divide-function-operator.md

 ## Recommendations

-We recommend that you use the DIVIDE function whenever the denominator is an expression that _could_ return zero or BLANK.
+It's recommendedthat you use the DIVIDE function whenever the denominator is an expression that _could_ return zero or BLANK.

 In the case that the denominator is a constant value, we recommend that you use the divide operator.
 In this case, the division is guaranteed to succeed, and your expression will perform better because it will avoid unnecessary testing.